rern/RuneUI_enhancement/features.md

 		- No embedded ID3 cover art
 			- Single artist + single album : place 1 cover art file in the directory
 			- Various : add each embedded ID3 cover art
-			- Various in a playlist: with cover art files in each directory
+			- Various in a playlist : with cover art files in each directory, no need of embedding
 		- With embedded ID3 cover art
 			- Single artist + single album : override embedded ones by placing 1 cover art file in the directory
 			- Various : existing embedded ones